Courses

 Course No: 106

-Description: This course trains the scholarly mind with necessary and brilliant techniques in studying Creatrix Studies from the interdisciplinary and/or comparative perspectives.
+Description: This course trains the scholarly mind with necessary techniques in studying Creatrix Studies from the interdisciplinary and/or comparative perspectives.
 While a broad reading is encouraged to contextualize one’s thesis, it is strongly recommended to engage it with the foundational questions and implications.
+This course awakens how Orientalism and Cultural Appropriation fail one’s scholarship.
 Each student anonymously brings her/his paper (the whole or a part of it) to work with the instructor and classmates within a friendly, ethical, and critical environment.
-During this process, students will learn not to commit inadvertent plagiarism and cultural appropriation.
+During this process, students will learn not to commit inadvertent plagiarism.

 * For a Ph.D. degree, the Methodology course may be replaced with an elective course.